southgateai/academic-hugo/content/home/intro.md

   css_class: d-flex align-items-center fullscreen
 ---

-Exploring the new realm of defence against the Dark Arts of AI and superintelligence.
+Exploring new defences against the Dark Arts of AI and superintelligence.
-{style="color: white"}
+{style="color: #ddd"}